Blog

 Additionally, version 5.9.3 further expands supply chain security and coordination.
 Supply chain incidents are specifically mentioned in regard to IR-4 INCIDENT HANDLING, IR-5 INCIDENT REPORTING, IR-8 INCIDENT RESPONSE PLAN, and MA-2 CONTROLLED MAINTENANCE.

 These examples make it clear that firmware and supply chain security are not a flash in the pan for law enforcement agencies.
 Security teams have hard requirements that they need to meet today and will have more in the future.
 Naturally, it will be a priority for agencies such as local police departments and sheriff’s departments to not only address these requirements, but also to do so efficiently with their existing staff.
 Eclypsium’s platform is purpose-built for exactly this need.
-To learn more about how we can help you pass your next CJIS audit and improve your security posture, contact us at [email protected].
+View a sample CJIS compliance report from Eclypsium for an idea of the type of visibility the platform provides.